As I used to say when I was three. Here are some seriously stinky feet.

 Great Hemp Bar in Nimbin

-their wine.
-The original blends and quality were impressive enough, but the highlight of the adventure was the resident manager Klaus Hahn, who willingly shared his experiences in being tricked into going to Vietnam, his obvious pride in his children, politics, adventure and more.
+and quality were impressive enough, but the highlight of the adventure was the resident manager Klaus Hahn, who willingly shared his experiences in being tricked into going to Vietnam, his obvious pride in his children, politics, adventure and more.
 If he didn't have to run off to watch his son's Rugby match, he surely would have spent all aftenoon with us.
 He was unto himself the singular representation of True Blue Autralian hospitality, for which we are immensely grateful.
 We left with three bottles of wine, which we have aleady thoroughly enjoyed two.

 The great thing was this was a bit of an undiscovered gem for us.
 Apparently, individuals don't tend to show up there, only scheduled tour buses, so we felt lucky and quite ready to leave the valley, as we knew there was nothing left for us to get out of it that would parallel our experience at Glenguin.
 Unfortunately our elation was short lived, as I managed quite despite my best efforts to run over a duckling as a family of ducks crossed the road in front of us.
-I blame them only because I don't wish to take the blame
+I blame them only because I don't wish to take the blame for this minor tragedy.
+The

 The Bong Toss was one of the many events held at the Hemp Olympix.
 Winning throw - an impressive 39.1 meters.

-for this minor tragedy.
-The worst part was having to look back at the scene, as Plato discusses at some length, quite against my will.
+worst part was having to look back at the scene, as Plato discusses at some length, quite against my will.
 The duckling lay quite dead (at least it was quick), but for the family, they looked mournfully back at their was-a-duckling in a way that I found more heartbreaking than the act of hitting the duck itself.
 Perhaps I'm anthropomorphizing, but there was sadness enough for me to feel quite distraught on their behalf a well as mine.

 We moved on into the unsettled afternoon, I asked forgiveness from the universe, and moved on, and soon our moods were back up in time to head to Rich and Hannah's home for the evening.
 Now you all know Rich and Hannah both from my Turkey and Thailand Blogs; I had time enough to visit Rich's parents a couple of times, and they were legendary in their kindness and hospitality with me (this is one of the great aspects of Australians), but for all of my time here in Oz, I had not seen Rich or Hannah.
 So I was excited to get the chance to visit them before I left.

-Rich made a simple,
+Rich made a simple, but sumptuous meal that I

 The Planton of the Festival